neerajakasu/healthscreen-ai/README.md

 ## How to use

 1. Open the [live app](https://neerajakasu.github.io/healthscreen-ai)
+2. Get a **free Gemini API key** at [aistudio.google.com/apikey](https://aistudio.google.com/apikey) — no credit card required
+3. Paste the key into the app (it's saved in your browser for next time)
-2. Enter your age and select your biological sex
+4. Enter your age and biological sex
-3. Click **Get my screenings**
+5. Click **Get my screenings**
-4. Results appear instantly — no login or account needed

 ---